 It will help to cycle the brakes a number of times to move fluid in and out of the slave cylinder.
 This works better if the adjuster cam is slackened off for maximum motion of the shoes to move more fluid through the cylinder.
 As brake fluid works its way into the cylinder air will work its way out and will accumulate in the higher part of the metal line, and possibly up into the loop of the flex hose above the 3-way fitting.
 Subsequent bleeding of the brakes will then remove the air from the lines, which in turn eliminates the spongy feel at the pedal.
 If the spongy feel persists, allow the car to sit for several hours for the air to bubble up and accumulate in a high spot in the lines, and then bleed it again.

-From "Original MGA", at chassis number 27989 for disc wheels and 28540 for wire wheels (1500 cars), threads on the brake lines changed from BSF to UNF, and they are not interchangeable.
+From "Original MGA", at chassis number 27989 for disc wheels and 28540 for wire wheels (1500 cars), threads on the brake lines changed.
+Earlier threads are 3/8-BSF.
+Later threads are 3/8-24-UNF, and they are not interchangeable.
 The 3-way fitting mounted on the rear axle housing and the rear banjo fittings changed threads at the same time.
 The picture above shows the later style L-shape banjo fitting, right side with the bleeder pointed to the rear.
 The earlier fitting will have the bleeder pointed nearly straight down.
 In all cases the fluid line enters at the top.